halbert-anderson/starter-thinkfulbnb/README.md

     - Yurt
   - a `"Search"` button

-- Some CSS styles have already been written for you to help style your form.
-Add CSS to the form so that
+-  Add CSS to the form so that
   - the labels (i.e., "Location", "Arrive", "Depart", "Type") and their corresponding form fields are aligned towards the opposite ends of each row

 Your final form design should look as follows: